How to Make a Bench from a Headboard and Footboard

 You can use chalk paint outdoors!
 The secret is to topcoat it with an exterior-rated top coat instead of the regular interior-rated top coat.

+We used a custom paint color from the local hardware store and mixed it into chalk paint with this homemade chalk paint recipe.
 Then I sprayed the finish on for a brush-free finish.
-Learn more about how to paint furniture here!
-And learn about the best Wagner paint sprayers for furniture here (they are budget-friendly!).
+Learn more about how to paint furniture with chalk paint here!
+And learn about the best Wagner paint sprayers for furniture that you can use here (they are budget-friendly!).

+Then I sprayed multiple coats of General Finishes Exterior 450 topcoat in Satin.
 It is a water-based topcoat that is rated for exterior use, and General Finishes creates high-quality products that I trust.
-Learn more about the General Finishes Exterior 450 here.
+Learn more about the General Finishes Exterior 450 here especially if you haven’t used it before.

 *Do not use this topcoat over light colors as yellowing may occur.